RockLikeAmadeus/swe-toolbox/network-programming/README.md

 ---

 Connecting to a remote process through the sockets API looks something like [this simple script](./0_application-layer/webclient.py) for clients.
+The client script can make requests to whatever real-world host or IP address you provide it.

-A simple server that can listen for requests from a client using the sockets API looks like [this script].
+A simple server that can listen for requests from a client using the sockets API looks like [this script](webserver.py).
+The server can be reached out to via your web browser.

+If you start up the server script in a terminal window (`python webserver.py`), and then execute the client script in a separate terminal (`python webclient.py 127.0.0.1 28333`), you can see these two scripts talk to each other over the socket API.